platomav/MEAnalyzer/README.md

 ## **C. Download ME Analyzer**

 ME Analyzer is developed using Python 3.6 and can work under Windows, Linux and macOS operating systems.
 It consists of two files, the executable (MEA.exe or MEA) and the database (MEA.dat).
-Regarding the executable, already built/frozen/compiled binaries are provided by me for Windows only.
+Regarding the executable, already built/frozen/compiled binaries are provided by me for Windows only (icon designed by [Those Icons](https://thoseicons.com/)).
 Thus, **you don't need to manually build/freeze/compile ME Analyzer under Windows**.
 Instead, download the latest version from the [Releases](https://github.com/platomav/MEAnalyzer/releases) tab, title should be "ME Analyzer v1.X.X".
 You may need to scroll down a bit if there are DB releases at the top.
 The latter can be used to update the outdated DB which was bunled with the latest executable release, title should be "DB rXX".
 For Linux and macOS or courageous Windows users, the build/freeze/compile instructions for all three OS can be found below.

 **Note:** To extract the already built/frozen/compiled ME Analyzer archive, you need to use programs which support RAR5 compression!